codicate/underclassmen-internships/README.md

 # underclassman-internships

-Ultimate list of internship/externship/fellowship curated to freshman and sophomores studying Computer Science
+Ultimate list of internship/externship/fellowship curated to freshmen and sophomores studying Computer Science

 Plus some resources for juniors & above, underrepresented students in CS, and non-CS students